What the world would lose with the demise of Twitter: Valuable eyewitness accounts and raw data on human behaviour, as well as a habitat for trolls | Technology

 While problems such as fake news, misinformation and hate speech exist, the credentialing ability coupled with the vast number of people who use the platform in real time made Twitter a provider of credible information and a fact-checker.

-The digital public square Twitter’s dual role in fostering real-time communication and acting as an arbitrator of authoritative information is of crucial interest to academics, journalists and government agencies.
-During the pandemic, for example, many public health agencies turned to Twitter to promote behavior that mitigates the risk of infection.
+Twitter's dual role in fostering real-time communication and acting as an arbitrator of authoritative information is of crucial interest to academics, journalists and government agencies.
+During the pandemic, for example, many public health agencies turned to Twitter to promote behaviour that mitigates the risk of infection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)